 Knight-Hennessy Scholars Program

-Applicants to the Department of Economics should also consider applying to the Knight-Hennessy Scholars program, which annually admits up to 100 select applicants each year from across Stanford’s seven graduate schools, and delivers engaging experiences that prepare them to be visionary, courageous, and collaborative leaders ready to address complex global challenges.
-As a scholar, you join a distinguished cohort, participate in up to three years of leadership programming, and receive full funding for up to three years of your studies at Stanford.
+KHS admits up to 100 applicants each year from across Stanford’s seven graduate schools, and delivers engaging experiences that prepare them to be visionary, courageous, and collaborative leaders ready to address complex global challenges.
+As a scholar, you join a distinguished cohort, participate in up to three years of KHS's leadership program, and receive full funding for up to three years of your studies at Stanford.

 Candidates of any country may apply.
 KHS applicants must have earned their first undergraduate degree within the last seven years, and must apply to both a Stanford graduate program and to KHS.
 Stanford PhD students may also apply to KHS during their first year of PhD enrollment.

 The application for admission in academic year 2024-25 is now closed.
-Please return to this page in September 2024 when the new application cycle opens for the most up to date information on our admission process and requirements.
+The application for admission for the academic year 2025-26 will open on September 12, 2024.
+Please return to this page throughout the admissions cycle for the most up to date information on our admission process and requirements.

 The Department of Economics recognizes that the Supreme Court issued a ruling in June 2023 about the consideration of certain types of demographic information as part of an admission review.
 All applications submitted during upcoming application cycles will be reviewed in conformance with that decision.